Luka-Abey/data-structures-and-algos/AlgosAndData/src/LinkedLists.md

 Split into two instantiations : singly and doubly linked lists.
-Single is one-way, as each node refers to a single, 'next' node, and double is
+Single is one-way, as each node refers to a single, 'next' node.
+Double is two ways, with references stored for next and